-SCI 106 SCIENCE AND SOCIETY
+SCI\ 106 SCIENCE AND SOCIETY

+For non-science majors.
 This course is designed to give students a basic understanding of the scientific method, scientific vocabulary and basic chemical and biological processes so that they can adequately evaluate the scientific information they encounter in their daily lives.
 Topics such as water pollution, climate change, nutrition, disease, and food systems will be explored.
 The use of computers and Blackboard are integral aspects of this course.
-Prerequisite: Eligibility for ENG 101.
+Prerequisite: Eligibility for ENG\ 101.